 Mercedes was a top tier car company before Aufrecht and Melcher began tinkering with their engines in a barn.
 Similarly, Santoni began in a garage, when Guisppe’s dad left a secure job making shoes for “a big shoe company” and applied his own proprietary mix of obsessive knowledge and passion, tuning footwear into a statement of modern sophistication, and of objectively high quality.
 And so why I’ve been invited here by Santoni has to do with illuminating these connections; to risk, to can-do, to the knee-knocking brass of tuning known quantities into new qualities.
 “Twelve years after my father began making shoes in that garage, we moved to a bigger house, and started making shoes in that garage,” Giuseppe proudly told me between snowbanks on the “Portimao”.
 His point was that Santoni didn’t lose its independence, nor control.
 You’ll never drive an AMG-tuned Mercedes at the limits of its abilities, but that’s not why you buy one.
 Similarly, you choose Santoni footwear for what it represents.
 And yes, also because they look good.
 While Santoni and AMG have provenancial similarities, the connection between them turns out to be an emotional one.

-Gabrio counts up from 49 while Pro Driver says encouraging things into the walkie.
+Gabrio counts up from 0:49 while Pro Driver says encouraging things in the walkie.
 I drift through the last hemicycle so smoothly that the Arena appears picture-still in the windshield frame.
-If I don’t blow the chicane near the pit’s entrance I’ll trip the timer at a personal best 58 seconds.
+If I don’t blow the chicane near the pit’s entrance I’ll trip the timer at a personal best 0:58 seconds.
 I make the last few narrow turns, fishtailing harder than salmon past the pit and across the finish line.

 “That was a good time,” Pro Driver says and no more.
 We have to wait for the official results.